-The Company did not incur any significant expenditures (2020 - \$32,739) during the Quarter on the East Kemptville Tin-Indium Project.
-Although the Company continues to retain the mineral rights through its exploration licence, it is unclear if the Company will be able to secure access to the site again to resume its site redevelopment plans.
+The Company did not incur any significant expenditures (2020 - \$26,092) during the Quarter on the East Kemptville Tin-Indium Project.
+The Company continues to retain the mineral rights through its exploration licence, and management remains optimistic that the Company will eventually be able to secure access to the site again to resume its site redevelopment plans.